FerRacimo/CopenhagenTutorial/README.md

 ```

 The SFS is typically computed for each population separately.
-We need to slightly modify the filtering options as now each population has 20 samples.
+We need to slightly modify the filtering options as each population has 20 samples.
 So now we set `-minInd 20 -setMinDepth 20 -setMaxDepth 200`.
 Also, we want to estimate the unfolded SFS and we use a putative ancestral sequence to polarize our alleles (to ancestral and derived states).

 We cycle across all populations:
 ```
-for POP in LWK TSI PEL
+for POP in LWK TSI PEL CHB
 do
 	echo $POP
-	angsd -P 4 -b $DATAFOL/$POP.bamlist -ref $REF -anc $ANC -out $POP \
+	angsd -P 4 -b $DATA/$POP.bamlist -ref $REF -anc $ANC -out $POP \
 		-uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
 		-minMapQ 20 -minQ 20 -minInd 10 -setMinDepth 20 -setMaxDepth 200 -doCounts 1 \
 		-GL 1 -doSaf 1 &> /dev/null